nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Add Allergens
 You may inform Meal Companion of any allergens you have by using the command `allergen add <ingredient>`.
+You may refer to Fig. 9 for an example of allergy to eggs and the expected output.

-For example, if you have an allergy to eggs, you may use the command:
+For example:
 `allergen add egg`

 <img alt="allergenadd.png" src="images/allergenadd.png" width="900">